-Each of Dr. Ben-Maimon's and Mr. Celano's employment agreement provides that, in the event the executive's employment with the Company ceases for any reason, he or she will be entitled to receive any accrued, unpaid base salary and reimbursement for expenses incurred by the executive, but not yet reimbursed, prior to the date of termination, in accordance with our expense reimbursement policies (the "Accrued Rights").
+Each of Dr. Ben-Maimon, Mr. Celano and Dr. Shankar's employment agreement provides that, in the event the executive's employment with the Company ceases for any reason, he or she will be entitled to receive any accrued, unpaid base salary and reimbursement for expenses incurred by the executive, but not yet reimbursed, prior to the date of termination, in accordance with our expense reimbursement policies (the "Accrued Rights").